Vegetable and fruit treats

 Your Dog Needs Fruits & Veggies Too Try These Vegetable & Fruit Treats

-Whenever your GS behaves well, you offer it a delicious treat.
 However, there is a lot to think about before giving too many treats to your dog.
-Many people like to give treats to their dogs to reward them for good behavior.
+Many people like to give treats to their dogs to reward them for good behaviour.

-Is Every Treat Healthy for a GS?
+Is Every Treat Healthy For A Dog?

 • Strawberries